Sponsored by Crossroads Christian Communications

 The David Mainse Best Blog of The Year Award

-The Word Awards Administrator, Sherry Stahl Announcing Crossroads Partnership with The Word Guild in these three areas:
+The Word Awards Administrator, Sherry Stahl Announcing Crossroads Partnership with The Word Guild.

 The 2019 Word Awards will be the first year a Canadian Christian Blogger will be awarded the prize for the Best Blog of The Year.

 From Those Who Submit An Entry for The David Mainse Best Blog of the Year In The Word Awards…